 [Editor's Note: This is an encore presentation of "Cityscape" from July 24, 2019.]
 Thousands of people flock to Yankee Stadium in the Bronx every baseball season to take in a game.
-Many, of course, will purchase something while there — a hot dog, a beer, a hat perhaps.
-On this week's show we're looking at Yankee Stadium, not from the fan perspective, but from the view of a vendor, and a long-time one at that.
-Stewart J. Zully began vending at Yankee Stadium when he was just 15 years old, and he continued working there into his 50s.
-Zully describes his experiences as a vendor in his new book My Life in Yankee Stadium: 40 Years As a Vendor and Other Tales of Growing Up Somewhat Sane in The Bronx.https://www.wfuv.org/cityscape
+Many, of course, will purchase something while there — perhaps a hot dog, a beer, or a hat.
+On this week's "Cityscape," we're looking at Yankee Stadium, not from the fan perspective, but from the view of a vendor, and a longtime one at that.
+Stewart J. Zully began vending at Yankee Stadium when he was just 15, and he continued working there into his fifties.
+Zully describes his experiences as a vendor in his new book, "My Life in Yankee Stadium: 40 Years As a Vendor and Other Tales of Growing Up Somewhat Sane in The Bronx."